KarenHarley/02-Homework/README.md

 ### Portfolio

 This is Karen Villagomez's website portfolio.
-Where you can find:

 ### Table of Contents: